ga4gh/ga4gh-starter-kit-passport-ui/README.md

 Central UI server connecting to other Passport-related microservices (ory hydra, ory kratos)

 ## Preparations Needed to Run the Passport Service
 This service is a docker container, having [Docker Desktop](https://docs.docker.com/desktop/) installed beforehand will be useful.
-This repo uses a [Makefile](./Makefile), which allows defining special shell commands.
+This repo also uses a [Makefile](./Makefile), which allows defining special shell commands.
 If you would like to see what does the make commands do in more detail, please visit the file.

 ***
 ###### Building the Docker Image